Language Arts

 Description: This is the study of popular cultural literature during the modern era (1970-2012).
 Students will spend time studying various other literary genres including short stories, editorials, critical reviews, famous blogs, and movies based on literary works.

-Students will receive an introduction in broadcast production focused on audio production, video production, interviewing/copywriting skills, news production, and Adobe Suite editing, which will be utilized when producing student announcements/broadcasts (Spring Semester).
+Students will receive an introduction in broadcast production focused on audio and video editing, interviewing/copywriting skills, news production, and broadcast vocabulary.
+Students will also produce student announcements/broadcasts.

-Description: In this course students will develop print, video, and audio production skills including, but not limited to page design, copy writing, editing, and photography while producing a creative, innovative yearbook which records school memories and events.
+Description: In this course, students will explore page design, copywriting, editing, advertisement sales, and photography while producing a creative, innovative yearbook which records school memories and events.
+Students will be expected to attend school events and produce pages within a set deadline.

 Social Studies